 - Mow regularly: Like watering too frequently, over-mowing can have an adverse effect.
 Mow your lawn about once a week during the growing season to maintain a height between 3 and 4 inches, or hire a professional lawn service to implement best mowing practices to promote healthy grass blades, roots and color.

-Professional Lawn Services in Minnesota
+Professional Lawn Care Company in Minnesota

 We use superior mowing and fertilization practices to transform your commercial or personal property’s turf from blotchy to beautiful.
 Our experienced Green & Black lawn specialists have the state-of-the-art equipment and know-how to provide a personalized, full-service lawn renovation plan to nourish your soil, kill existing weeds and maintain irrigation systems to treat your grass from root to tip.